wellma41/Some_Don-t_Like_It_Hot/README.md

 - [National County Health Rankings 2010](https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation/national-data-documentation-2010-2019)

 ## Questions they hope to answer with
- We want to predict the relationship between the success of a marriage based on its local climate.
+ We want to predict if there is a relationship between the success of a marriage based on its local climate.
- We hope to create a model that can predict future divorce rates of counties by...
+ We hope to create a model that can predict future divorce rates of counties

 ##  Description of the communication protocols
  Throughout this project the group has constantly made contact through the slack app.